p1usminus/roomybookmarksredux/README.md

 - - - -

 ## Not working
-* Hide default icons - I can make them invisible but that's about it...
-* 'Hide bookmark names with no favicon'

 ## Other notes ##
 * :question: I would like to know if users prefer having the option to scroll when using the multirow option.
 It can be avoided using a combination of the multirow and margin options as above.